2024 INCITE Call for Proposals

 - Research Interests and Expertise: Provide a paragraph describing the research interests and expertise related to the proposed project.

-- Synergistic Activities: List no more than 5 professional and scholarly activities related to the effort proposed.
+- Synergistic Activities: List no more than five professional and scholarly activities related to the effort proposed.

-- Collaborators: List in alphabetical order all persons, including their current organizational affiliation, who are, or who have been, collaborators or co-authors with you on a research project, book or book article, report, abstract, or paper during the 5 years preceding the submission of this proposal.
+- Collaborators: List, in alphabetical order, all persons, including their current organizational affiliation, who are, or who have been, collaborators or co-authors with you on a research project, book or book article, report, abstract, or paper during the five years preceding the submission of this proposal.
 For publications or collaborations with more than 10 authors or participants, only list those individuals in the core group with whom the PI interacted on a regular basis while the research was being done.

 Examples of Performance Required Materials

 Where appropriate, characterize the production application’s single-node performance (e.g., percent of peak).
 For example, describe the most computationally expensive portion of your algorithm and describe the on-node parallelization scheme employed.
-Any optimization strategy to improve single-node performance—including code restructuring, GPU strategy, and exploiting OpenMP/Pthreads and vectorized instructions—should be described.
-For Summit, provide any evidence of speedup using GPUs compared to using all CPU cores.
-For Theta, demonstrate the efficient use of many CPU cores per node, and if not all cores can be used effectively, explain why.
+Any optimization strategy to improve single-node performance—including code restructuring, and GPU strategy —should be described.
+Provide any evidence of speedup using GPUs compared to using all CPU cores.
+If not able to use all GPUs on the node, explain why.
 For all architectures, indicate the degree of utilization of any architecture-specific features.
 Data analytics and AI proposals may provide performance data which demonstrates scalability, efficiency, node or GPU utilization, network bandwidth estimation, or power profiling for node, CPU, GPU and/or memory.

 Weak-scaling behaviors are probed by holding per-node computational work constant (e.g., the size of the mesh on a processor is held constant) as the total problem size grows with processor count.
 Strong-scaling behaviors are probed by holding the total problem size constant as the processor count grows, thereby decreasing the per-processor computational work.
 Note that in the examples provided, a logarithmic scale is preferred.